 To protect your pet from contagious diseases, keep his essential vaccinations up-to-date.
 This is important even if your pet is kept mostly indoors.
 There is also always a risk that your pet could accidentally slip out the door.
-Boarding kennels, dog parks and grooming salons are all areas where your pet is likely to be exposed to contagious diseases so be sure to consult with your veterinarian before taking your pet to any of these places.
+Boarding kennels, dog parks, veterinary clinics and grooming salons are all areas where your pet is likely to be exposed to contagious diseases so be sure to consult with your veterinarian before taking your pet to any of these places.
 It is also important to keep in mind that vaccinations take a few days to a few weeks to become effective.

 - Rabies.
 Rabies virus is fatal and all mammals, including humans, are susceptible to infection.
 Rabies vaccinations for dogs are required by law in most states.

 Your veterinarian may also recommend other vaccines for your dog depending on where you live and your dog’s lifestyle:

 - Borrelia burgdorferi